MicrosoftDocs/visualstudio-docs/docs/debugger/error-unable-to-start-debugging-on-the-web-server.md

     Mismatched versions of ASP.NET on IIS and in your Visual Studio project may cause this issue.
 Try setting the framework version in web.config.

-* Create a basic ASP.NET application on the server.
+* Create a basic ASP.NET application on the server (or use a basic web.config file).

     If you can't get your app to work with the debugger, try creating a basic ASP.NET application locally on the server (or you can use the default ASP.NET MVC template), and try to debug the basic app.
 If you can debug a basic app, that may help you identify what's different between the two configurations.
 Look for differences in settings in the web.config file, such as URL rewrite rules.